What is Deep Vein Thrombosis (DVT) - Symptoms,Treatment & Prevention

 There are many ways in Deep Vein Thrombosis treatment.
 DVT treatment process includes medicines, certain devices, and therapies.
 The main goals of DVT treatment include:

-Anticoagulants (Blood Thinners):
+Anticoagulants (Blood Thinners)

-Blood thinners are taken either as a pill, an injection under the skin, or through a needle or tube inserts into a vein (called intravenous or IV injection).
+Blood thinners are taken either as a pill, an injection under the skin or through a needle or tube inserts into a vein (called intravenous or IV injection).
 There are different types of Blood thinner.
 The choice of anticoagulant depends upon multiple factors, including the preference of the patient and the healthcare provider, the patient’s medical history and other conditions, and cost considerations.

 Other available treatments, which are for specific situations, include thrombolytic therapy or placing a filter in a major blood vessel (the inferior vena cava).

-Thrombolysis (Clot-Busting DVT Treatment):
+Thrombolysis (Clot-Busting DVT Treatment)

-Minimally invasive procedures in DVT treatment are performed by an interventional radiologist under X-ray Guidance, if a patient has severe pain, difficulty in walking, significant swelling while on blood thinners, or if there is clot blocking the pelvic veins (iliac veins).
+Minimally invasive procedures in DVT treatment are performed by an interventional radiologist under X-ray Guidance if a patient has severe pain, difficulty in walking, significant swelling while on blood thinners, or if there is clot blocking the pelvic veins (iliac veins).
 When performed early, thrombolysis is highly effective at dissolving a clot and preserving the valves in the veins.

 The catheter tip is placed into the clot and a “clot-busting” drug is infused directly to the thrombus (clot) followed by clot removal by special devices.
 The fresher the clot, the faster it dissolves – one to two days.
 Clinical resolution of pain and swelling and restoration of blood flow in the vein is greater than 85 percent with these invasive techniques.

-DEEP VEIN THROMBOSIS PREVENTION:
+DEEP VEIN THROMBOSIS PREVENTION

 You can take simple steps to lower your chances for a blood clot: